CalyxOS/platform_packages_apps_SystemUpdater/README.md

 Running `./tools/gen_update_config.py --help` shows usage of the script.

-## Sample App State vs UpdateEngine Status
+## System updater app State vs UpdateEngine Status

 UpdateEngine provides status for different stages of update application process.
 But it lacks of proper status codes when update fails.

 This creates two problems:

-1. If sample app is unbound from update_engine (MainActivity is paused, destroyed), app doesn't receive onStatusUpdate and onPayloadApplicationCompleted notifications.
+1. If the app is unbound from update_engine (MainActivity is paused, destroyed), app doesn't receive onStatusUpdate and onPayloadApplicationCompleted notifications.
    If app binds to update_engine after update is completed, only onStatusUpdate is called, but status becomes IDLE in most cases.
    And there is no way to know if update was successful or not.

-2. This sample app demostrates suspend/resume using update_engins's
+2. This app demostrates suspend/resume using update_engine's
    `cancel` and `applyPayload` (which picks up from where it left).
    When `cancel` is called, status is set to `IDLE`, which doesn't allow tracking suspended state properly.

-To solve these problems sample app implements its own separate update state - `UpdaterState`.
-To solve the first problem, sample app persists `UpdaterState` on a device.
+To solve these problems the app implements its own separate update state - `UpdaterState`.
+To solve the first problem, the app persists `UpdaterState` on a device.
 When app is resumed, it checks if `UpdaterState` matches the update_engine's status (as onStatusUpdate is guaranteed to be called).
-If they doesn't match, sample app calls `applyPayload` again with the same parameters, and handles update completion properly using `onPayloadApplicationCompleted` callback.
+If they doesn't match, the app calls `applyPayload` again with the same parameters, and handles update completion properly using `onPayloadApplicationCompleted` callback.
 The second problem is solved by adding `PAUSED` updater state.

-## Sample App UI
+## System updater app UI

 ### Text fields